Run a saved command

 Flag Description

---dir <path> Override the saved working directory
+--dir <path> Override the working directory (defaults to the current directory for ad-hoc runs)

 Behavior: